emendoza8/GVSU-CIS350-sportsmanship/docs/software_requirements_specification_final.md

   	2. R12: The draft timer shall increase by one every 1 second.
   	3. R13: The screen size shall be set to 400x600.
   	4. R14: The Kivy list shall increase by one every time a player is drafted.
-  	5. R15: The Kivy list for user's team shall not be greater than 9.
+  	5. R15: The Kivy list for a user's team shall not be greater than 9.